novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 ## Map properties to Android Gradle plugin

-Using the plugin, properties can be mapped as `buildConfigField` and `resValue` to the Gradle Android plugin.
+Using the plugin, properties can be mapped as `buildConfigField` and `resValue` to the Android Gradle plugin.
-Besides that it enhances these facilities by enforcing types.

 ```gradle
 buildProperties {